 This is perhaps one of the most important aspects of our functional medicine practice: helping couples with their preparation for bringing a baby into the world.
 You may never have thought of this, but anti-aging starts in the womb.
 Conscientious couples are wise to prepare for pregnancy before conception.
-The more compliant potential parents are, the healthier and stronger their baby will be at birth and throughout life.
+The healthier potential parents are, the healthier and stronger their baby will be at birth and throughout life.
 And yes – the father’s health is important.
-A working gastrointestinal tract, good nutrition, avoidance of chemicals, support of detoxification, and management of auto-immune issues and inflammation – are essential to the production of healthy sperm and eggs prior to becoming pregnant.
+A working gastrointestinal tract, good nutrition, adequate fiber, fermented foods and probiotics, avoidance of chemicals, support of detoxification, and management of auto-immune issues and inflammation – are essential prior to becoming pregnant, to allow the production of healthy sperm and eggs.

-A healthy gastrointestinal tract related to making healthy food choices, eating adequate fiber, drinking water, considering fermented foods and/or probiotics, and taking supplements when appropriate – prior to conception and during pregnancy and breastfeeding – is paramount to a normal pregnancy, birth, and healthy childhood for your new baby.
+A healthy mom prior to conception as well as during pregnancy and breastfeeding – is paramount to a normal pregnancy, birth, and healthy childhood for your new baby.

 All through life but particularly when planning pregnancy, and while pregnant and nursing, it is important to use personal care products and cosmetics that are natural and safe.
 Cosmetics and skin products are full of carcinogens and toxins including heavy metals.
 We will educate you on clean living including how to avoid household chemicals many of which are carcinogens and neurotoxins.
 Testing for toxins may be recommended as part of your prenatal care.
 Prior to pregnancy we recommend that both parents do a formal detox.
 Note that once a woman becomes pregnant – it is not advised to do a formal detox.